caloon/UnsupportedOSVersionAlert/README.md

   }
 ```

-- Create an instance of OSVersionChecker, set your view controller as the delegate, set supported OS versions (lower and upper) and check the OS version
+- In your viewDidLoad, create an instance of OSVersionChecker, set your view controller as the delegate, set supported OS versions (lower and upper) and check the OS version
 ```
 let checker = OSVersionChecker() checker.delegate = self